 It is vital to let customers know the estimated wait time.
 If you keep a caller on hold without letting them know how long they will have to wait, they will get frustrated quickly and might disconnect the call.

 Providing an estimated wait time reduces frustration, sets expectations, and increases the chances of them waiting in the queue.
-Another benefit of giving an estimated wait time to callers is that it increases customer satisfaction as they can decide whether to wait in the line.
+Another benefit of giving an estimated wait time to callers is that it increases customer satisfaction as they can decide whether to wait in line.

 Even if they disconnect the call after hearing the estimated wait time, they would be less frustrated than if they were not indicated how long it would take to connect to an agent.